 But, being particular and skeptical about meaning allows us to pick apart what this means in a way that is useful.
 And, attempting to find the useful meaning requires a framework for understanding language that assumes some useful meaning does (or might) exist.
 The metaphor is a bad one; all language is bad metaphor.
 But it has salvageable meaning that reflects a communicated understanding of what — in cause and effect terms that impact consequences of human experience — the universe is like, and how to interact with it.
 “An electron interacts with magnets in a way that (in certain constrained ways) is similar to it having a magnetic field that is (in some limited ways) similar to what equations describing a charged particle moving in a loop would predict” is closer to the meaning that is intended, but just pretending it’s spinning will work fine for a lot of equations.
 This metaphor is dangerous, it has positive utility only if the miscommunication ends up creating less bad outcomes than the good outcomes gained by the efficiency of communicating in practical terms how to calculate things.

 It isn’t always obvious to us how dangerous a metaphor is.
-With the example of describing gravity by saying spacetime is like a mattress where heavy objects create depressions and cause things to roll toward it, we are not concerned (when we use this metaphor) that people will assume spacetime is made from manufactured fabric stretched over rows of springs with a wooden frame, or that there exists a “memory-foam” spacetime alternative that has different properties, or that I can go to Casper’s website and receive a space-time delivered to my door.
+Here’s an example: describing gravity by saying spacetime is like a mattress where heavy objects create depressions and cause things to roll toward it.
+We are not concerned (when we use this metaphor) that people will assume spacetime is made from manufactured fabric stretched over rows of springs with a wooden frame, or that there exists a “memory-foam” spacetime alternative that has different properties, or that I can go to Casper’s website and receive a space-time delivered to my door.
 Yet, I think a lot of people think electrons literally spin.

 I love playing board games, especially Chess and the trading card game Magic the Gathering.
 You often find yourself needing to make a certain kind of strategic move — one that exposes yourself to a chance of losing sooner, or creates negative short term outcomes, or fails to optimize short-term board state, in order to optimize your chance to win.
 My favorite example of these kinds of moves are ones where there is only one path to victory, however unlikely.
 Maybe, you could survive a bit longer, and certainly lose, but if you play cards or make moves in a particular sequence, sacrificing the short term, and then you happen to draw a specific needed card or provide an opportunity for your opponent to make a specific mistake, there exists, however unlikely, a path to victory.
 If other paths do not include the possibility of victory, there is no point in taking them.
 Losing now vs losing later is irrelevant if the failure is guaranteed.